slewiskelly/ock/docs/references/schema.md

 exception that the `@warning` attribute is used in place of `@error`.

-Note that if a field has neither an `@error` or `@warning` attribute, any validation error will be considered an error.
+Note that if a field has neither an `@error` or `@warning` attribute, any validation error is considered an `ERROR`.